idatum/unifi_tracker/README.md

 It is a simple service:
 -
-1. Use SSH to remotely and periodically call a utility, ```mca-dump```, on HA APs that returns JSON with client MACs; use SSH key auth.
+1. Use SSH to remotely and periodically call a utility, ```mca-dump```, on Ubiquiti APs that returns JSON with client MACs; use SSH key auth.
 2. Union all client MACs from all APs.
 3. Do a diff between the previous and current set of MAC addresses.
 4. Publish diff to MQTT (Mosquitto) for processing in HA using the MQTT service.